Black Morel

 Morel Cultivation

 Morels are highly appreciated for their flavour and texture.
-In spring, they are ubiquitous in temperate zones, in slightly damp, alkaline, poor, clayey, or sandy soils, where the competition of other microorganisms is absent.
+In spring, they are ubiquitous in temperate zones, in slightly damp, alkaline, poor, clayey, or sandy soils, where the competition of other microorganisms is low.
 They feed on dead organic matter and dying roots.

 Which species are cultivated outdoors?